openwall/john-packages/SECURITY.md

   * it is unrealistic to have zero bugs, it is a consequence of how many formats and different parsers it has.
 * prefer sandboxed versions of packages (snap, flatpak or Docker) whenever you need "hardening";
 * reminder:
-  * the MPI library (not used by our packges) tends to open and listening ports, so it can expose itself, `john`, and the underlying system to direct network-based attacks as well.
+  * the MPI library (not used by packages from this repository) tends to open and listening ports, so it can expose itself, `john`, and the underlying system to direct network-based attacks as well.

 ## Supported Versions